 2019-23 Progress Report

 Get an in-depth look at the impact the Sanford Institute has made since it's beginnings in 2019 to present day.
 The digital document profiles our leadership, highlights notable programs, and gives an exciting look at what's to come in our quest to understand empathy and compassion in healthcare and beyond.READ NOW

 The UC San Diego Health: Sanford Compassionate Communication Academy Fellowship is currently recruiting.
 Open to all UC San Diego physicians, RNs, APPs, and medical educators.APPLY NOW

 Get to Know the Sanford Institute for Empathy and Compassion

-Enabled by a generous gift from South Dakota businessman and philanthropist T. Denny Sanford, the Institute for Empathy and Compassion at UC San Diego will explore the neurobiology of compassion, inform medical education and address the epidemic of physician burnout.
+Made possible by a generous gift from philanthropist T. Denny Sanford, the Institute for Empathy and Compassion at UC San Diego will explore the neurobiology of compassion, inform medical education, and address the epidemic of physician burnout.

 Neurobiology of Compassion

 Using state-of-the-art imaging technologies, combined with multidisciplinary expertise, institute researchers will map empathy in the brain and its neurological underpinnings to design new ways to translate biology to behavior.

 Through empirical research into mechanisms that enhance compassion and empathy, institute scientists will provide evidence that informs educators about curricular design and aids them in piloting interventions and assessing results.